A No-Lawyer Guide to Selling Land

 After selling land on your own, you still have specific duties:

-- Manage Capital Gains Tax: Selling land can lead to capital gains tax.
+• Manage Capital Gains Tax: Selling land may result in capital gains tax.
 Consult a tax professional to understand your obligations.

 Following these recommendations allows you to sell land without hiring a lawyer while keeping legal concerns to a minimum.